hotelcaliforniabm/duxel/README.md

 All files (.skp) are created with [Sketchup](https://www.sketchup.com/), but I have also provided DXF (line NOT mesh) files for easy import into other CAD Software.

 ### Node sheet
-We have been using 3/4" marine grade plywood (and I recommend you do too, because I have tried to use cheaper stuff and they are not strong enough and also can't be cut with low enough tolerance).
-Therefore all of our designs assume 3/4" material.
+We have been using 18mm (3/4") marine grade baltic birch plywood (and I recommend you do too, because I have tried to use cheaper stuff and it's not strong enough and also can't be cut with low enough tolerance).
+Therefore all designs assume 3/4" material.

 The holes are used to hook in the ratchet straps needed to get the diagonal cross tension that keeps the structure together.

-The reason the sheets are sized 11.5in is to maximize the amount we can cut out of a 4x8ft plywood sheet (the drill bit eats the margins).
+The reason the sheets are sized 11.5in is to maximize the amount we can cut out of a 4x8ft plywood sheet (the 1/4" drill bit eats the margins).

 The node sheet dxf files are ready to be sent over to your fabricator of choice.
 I recommend letting them know that the sheets are meant to be slid together so that they get the machine set up with the right tolerance.
 You will need a 1/4" diameter drill bit or otherwise you will have to modify the files.